Meditation made simple

 Shoonya

-Om
+Om (aum)

 If you have a connection to yoga/sanskrit you may chose to use a Sanskrit word or phrase.
 If not, perhaps ignore the last 4 on the list.
+FYI the Sanskrit words have a vibrational element to them, so this can aid in your meditation.

 Have a play with some of the above and see what feels right for you — just repeat them in your mind and see if it feels aligned/ok in your body/heart.
 Pick just one and let’s start using that for your daily meditation.
 You can always change it a later date if it’s no longer anchoring you.
 Also if none on the list are appealing to you, make up your own :)

-How should I say my mantra?
+How do I say my mantra?

 As said above, you can pair it with or without the breath.
 If it’s not paired with the breath, your breath is just happening in the background — you’re not aware of it or focusing on it, but you’re breathing through your nose slowly and gently.
 Your focus is on your mantra, only.

 Syncing with the breath might be easier for some busier minds. eg. Inhaling and saying in your mind “all is” and exhaling and saying “well”.
+Please keep your breaths easeful, soft and flowy in the body, remember we’re cultivating peace/restfulness/relaxation not stimulation :)

 How do I set up for meditation?